 Dr. Diana Loomer is an active percussionist and music educator.
 She has a D.M.A. in Percussion Performance from the University of Texas at Austin, a M.M. from Indiana University and a B.M. from Appalachian State University in Percussion Performance.

 Currently, Diana is teaching and performing in the Asheville, NC area.
-In addition to her private lesson studio, she is the director of the "Steely Pan Steel Band" at Appalachian State University and an adjunct percussion instructor at ASU and Western Carolina University.
+She is a percussion instructor at Appalachian State University and Western Carolina University.
+Diana is also the director of the "Steely Pan Steel Band" at Appalachian State University.
 Previously, she was the director of the UT Steel Band, "The Pans of Texas", and the Indiana University Steel Band.

 Diana has performing experience in many different areas of percussion.
 She has performed with the Western Piedmont Symphony, Johnson City Symphony Orchestra, Austin Symphony, and Charlotte Philharmonic Orchestra.
 She has an extensive background in world percussion, including steel pan, tabla, Afro-Cuban, Brazilian, and West African percussion.
 She is a current member of Zabumba Asheville Samba, and a former member of the Austin Samba School, Maracatu Texas, and the Inside Out Community Steelband.

-Morgan Tao is currently an adjunct professor of percussion at the University of Tennessee at Knoxville, where he teaches Percussion Methods and a percussion instructor at Dobyns-Bennett High School in Kingsport, TN, and at Seymour High School.
-He has a M.M. from the University of Tennessee at Knoxville, where he was also a Teaching Assistant.
+Morgan Tao is currently a freelance performer and teacher in several programs across North Carolina, South Carolina, and Tennessee.
+He has a M.M. from the University of Tennessee at Knoxville, where he was a Teaching Assistant and taught the UT Steel Band.
 He holds a B.A. in Music Studies with a performance certificate from the University of Texas at Austin.

 Morgan has an extensive background in education and marching arts, having taught and given master classes all over the greater Austin area.
 He was a member of the Academy Drum and Bugle Corps from 2015-16.
 He has instructed many front ensembles including Travis High School, LBJ High School, McCallum High School, Alvin High School, and McNeil High School.